venamax/dataincubator/ts/README.md

 We will focus on using the temporal elements to predict the temperature.

-## Cross-validation is Different

-1. Cross validation is very different for time series than with other machine-learning problem classes.
-In normal machine learning, we select a random subset of data as a validation set to estimate performance.
-In time series, we have to consider the problem that we are trying to solve is often to predict a value in the future.
-Therefore, the validation data always has to occur *after* the training data.
-As a simple example, consider that it would not be very useful to have a predictor of tomorrow's temperature that depended on the temperature the day after.

-   We usually handle this by doing a *sliding-window validation method*.
-   That is, we train on the last $n$ data points and validate the prediction on the next $m$ data points, sliding the $n + m$ training / validation window in time.
-In this way, we can estimate the parameters of our model.
-To test the validity of the model, we might use a block of data at the end of our time series which is reserved for testing the model with the learned parameters.

-2. Another concern is whether the time series results are predictive.
-In economics and finance, we refer to this as the ergodicity assumption, that past behavior can inform future behavior.
-Many wonder if past behavior in daily stock returns gives much predictive power for future behavior.

-**Warning:** Feature generation is sometimes a little different for time-series.
-Usually, feature generation on a set is only based on data in that training example (e.g. extracting the time of day of the temperature measurement).
-In time-series, we often want to use *lagged* data (the temperature an hour ago).
-The easiest way to do this is to do the feature generation *before* making the training and validation split.

 ## Per city model

 It makes sense for each city to have it's own model.
 Build a "groupby"